Homebrew/formulae.brew.sh/docs/api.md

 ```

 ### List analytics events for all {{ site.taps.cask.repo }} formulae
-List all the {{ site.taps.cask.fullname }} formulae's analytics events for the `cask-install` category over a number of days, grouped by formula name.
+List all the {{ site.taps.cask.fullname }} formulae's analytics events for the `cask-install` category over a number of days, grouped by cask token.
+This is the data source for `brew info --analytics --cask <cask>`.
 ```
 GET https://formulae.brew.sh/api/analytics/cask-install/homebrew-cask/${DAYS}.json
 ```